 The first thing to establish when deciding if your canine companion is going to enjoy agility is his energy level.
 A dog with medium to high energy levels may enjoy letting off steam on an agility course, couch potatoes not so much.

-If your canine companion displays any of these qualities, you may have a future agility champion and even if competing is not you can still have a great deal of fun in your garden.
+If your canine companion displays any of these qualities, you may have a future agility champion, but if competing isn't up your street, you can still have a great deal of fun in your garden.

 Types of Dog Agility Equipment

 Some Hilarious Highlights from the Rescue Dog Agility at Crufts